Bactrosaurus

 Bactrosaurus stamp

-Right dentary of Bactrosaurus (specimen AMNH 6353) - excerpt from the description paper (1933)
+Bactrosaurus right dentary (Specimen number AMNH 6353) - Excerpt from the descriptive paper (1933)

 Source: Gilmore, C.W.
 (1933).
 On the dinosaurian fauna of the Iren Dabasu Formation.

-The first Bactrosaurus was discovered in the Iren Dabasu Formation of the Gobi Desert, China.
-In 1933, American paleontologist Charles W. Gilmore described the new genus and species, "Bactrosaurus johnsoni".
+Bactrosaurus was first discovered in 1921 when a large-scale expedition team from the American Museum of Natural History investigated the Iren Dabasu Formation in the Gobi Desert, China.
+Multiple skeletons were found by Albert Johnson and the research team, and in 1933, American paleontologist Charles Gilmore formally described it as a new genus and species, "Bactrosaurus johnsoni".

 Bactrosaurus Gallery